lokranjanp/reddit_memesite/README.md

 - Fetches random memes from Reddit using the Reddit API.
 - Displays each meme with its title and a link to the original Reddit post.
 - Dynamically updates a countdown for displaying a new meme every 30 seconds.
-- Includes a flipping counter that increments with each new meme viewed.

 ## Technologies Used